Updated – March 2, 2021

 Allow to ferment at room temperature for 2 to 6 weeks, depending on the warmth of your home and your taste preferences.
 Keep the cabbage submerged in the brine at all times to keep oxygen out and prevent mold growth.
 Check weekly to make sure that the brine level is still above the top of the cabbage.
 If it isn’t, press down on the top cabbage leaf to get the brine to rise back above.
-If brine is severely depleted, you may want to add more brine, at a concentration of about 5% by weight, but there shouldn’t be a need to do this.
+If the brine is severely depleted, you may want to add more brine, at a concentration of about 5% by weight, but there shouldn’t be a need to do this.

-Once the taste is sour enough for your preference, remove the leaf or weight, secure the jar lid and place jar in the fridge.
+Once the taste is sour enough for your preference, remove the leaf or weight, secure the jar lid, and place the jar in the fridge.

 This yields one quart of sauerkraut but can easily be scaled for larger quantities.

 If you need any fermenting supplies we’ve got you covered.
 Check out our fermenting tools here.